-Washington transportation officials close sinking East Pierce bridge that’s too costly to repair
+State closes sinking Pierce County bridge that’s too costly to repair

 The Spiketon Creek Bridge in Pierce County was supposed to be closed for a month.
 Now, it’s shut down for good.

-The closure comes after engineers with the Washington state Department of Transportation found that piers — the large columns that hold up the bridge — had settled to a degree that the 82-year-old bridge is too dangerous to use.
+The closure comes after engineers with the state Department of Transportation (WSDOT) found that piers — the large columns that hold up the bridge — had settled to a degree that the 82-year-old bridge is too dangerous to use.

-“This was not a decision we made lightly,” said WSDOT administrator John Wynands.
+“This was not a decision we made lightly,” said WSDOT Administrator John Wynands.
 “We knew the bridge was reaching the end of its useful life.”

-The bridge, on state Route 162, is east of South Prairie on Pioneer Way East, connecting the town to Buckley and Wilkeson.
+The bridge, on State Route 162, is east of South Prairie on Pioneer Way East, connecting the town to Buckley and Wilkeson.

 Most Read Local Stories